 A NASA study in 1995, indicated that a short (under 30 mins) nap improved performance in those with sleep deprivation by over 30 percent and increased alertness by over 50 percent

 Napping also helps improve problem solving and memory.
-Better recall can be achieved with a nap according to a study in the Journal of Sleep Research.
-Problem solving can also be improved with a short nap.
+In addition, better recall can be achieved with a nap according to a study in the Journal of Sleep Research.

 The moment the key drops from your fingers, you may be sure that the noise of its fall on the upside-down plate will awaken you, and you may be equally sure that this fugitive moment when you had barely lost consciousness and during which you cannot be assured of having really slept is totally sufficient, inasmuch as not a second more is needed for your physical and psychic being to be revivified by just the necessary amount of repose.